MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfvideoprocessorcontrol-setrotation.md

 The original orientation of the video is specified by the <a href="/windows/desktop/medfound/mf-mt-video-rotation">MF_MT_VIDEO_ROTATION</a> attribute of the input media type.

  If <i>eRotation</i> is <b>ROTATION_NONE</b>, the video processor does not correct the orientation of the output video.
-If the original video is rotated, and <i>eRotation</i> is <b>ROTATION_NORMAL</b>, the video processor corrects the orientation, so that the ouput video is not rotated.
+If the original video is rotated, and <i>eRotation</i> is <b>ROTATION_NORMAL</b>, the video processor corrects the orientation, so that the output video is not rotated.
 The video processor letterboxes the output as needed.

 ## -see-also